Myler History, Family Crest & Coats of Arms

 Myler Spelling Variations

-spelling variations in Medieval Scottish names.
+In the era before dictionaries, there were no rules governing the spelling or translation of names or any other words.
+Consequently, there are an enormous number of spelling variations in Medieval Scottish names.
 Myler has appeared as Miller, Millar, Myllar, Mylar, Millare, Myllair and many more.

 Early Notables of the Myler family (pre 1700)

-Another 23 words (2 lines of text) are included under the topic Early Myler Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Myler Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Myler family to Ireland